-The curriculum is planned for the two key stage levels, key stages 3 and 4.
-Learners learn together in mixed-year tutor groups of up to 10, staying with their group for each subject, generally.
+The curriculum is planned for the three key stage levels, key stages 3, 4 and 5.
+Learners learn together in mixed-year tutor groups of up to 12, staying with their group for each subject, generally.
 For the benefit of young people in year 11, towards the end of their qualifications, the KS4 groups can be rearranged so that there is a discreet year 11 higher achieving (GCSE) group.
+Some KS5 Learners may join them if re-taking GCSEs.